-Destiny L. Coleman is a dynamic education and administrative professional with significant experience in program creation and management with a proven ability to cultivate community partnerships.
-Ms. Coleman is the Administrative Director of The Woltemade Center for Economics, Business & Entrepreneurship at Ohio Wesleyan University and currently serves on the Converging Arts Columbus Board.
-Ms. Coleman previously served as the Director of Education and Artistic Administration for Opera Columbus.
-In that role, she oversaw the administration of annual productions and managed the creation and implementation of 12 educational programs and 25 community partnerships with local organizations and universities, reaching more than 16,000 people each year.
-From 2018-2020, Ms. Coleman received acclaim after she conceptualized, created, and directed the Opera Columbus productions of The Voice of Freedom, The Voice of Freedom: Civil Rights, The Journey, A Celebration of Music Inspired by African-American Culture, and The Journey: Civil Rights.
+Destiny Coleman, award-winning artist, is a dynamic education and administrative professional with significant experience in program creation and management, demonstrating a proven ability to cultivate community partnerships.
+Ms. Coleman is the Administrative Director of The Woltemade Center for Economics, Business & Entrepreneurship at Ohio Wesleyan University.
+Ms. Coleman served as the Director of Education and Artistic Administration for Opera Columbus from 2013-2020.
+In that role, she oversaw the administration of annual productions and managed the creation and implementation of 12 educational programs and 25 community partnerships with local organizations and universities, reaching more than 16,000 people annually.
+Ms. Coleman received acclaim after she conceptualized, created, and directed the Opera Columbus productions of The Voice of Freedom, The Voice of Freedom: Civil Rights, and The Journey, A Celebration of Music Inspired by African-American Culture.
 These community performances, centered around diversity and inclusion, offered over 100 artists of color opportunities to perform throughout central Ohio.
-In 2020, she was recognized as an emerging leader in Columbus and awarded the Next Up Award by The Columbus Young Professionals Club and City Pulse Columbus.
+In 2023, the Converging Arts production of The Journey: Civil Rights, created and directed by Ms. Coleman, was selected as the 2023 Greater Columbus Arts Council, Columbus Makes Art Excellence Award Winner.

-As a director and creator, the goal of my productions is to create programming through a thoughtful, intentional process rooted in inclusiveness, authenticity, and representation of diverse voices and perspectives.
+As a creative, director, and singer, I aim to create programming through a thoughtful, intentional process rooted in inclusiveness, authenticity, and representation of diverse voices and perspectives.
 These programs go beyond engagement to create new productions and truly inclusive performances, giving representation and opportunities to all artists by celebrating and integrating different cultures, history, and forms of expression.

 I aim to create partnerships and programs with organizations that serve and represent their community, working together to blend all art forms, stories, and histories while creating productions and programs that are authentically representative of, and relevant to the voices and perspectives of the entire community.